exeter-data-analytics/MachineLearning/README.md

 ### Tabbed boxed environments

 Originally developed to put base R and `tidyverse` solutions side-by-side, using a `multCode = T` option to the solution box.
-Here the two tabs are sepearetd by four consecutive hashes: `####`, and the `titles` option gives the tab titles (these can be set globally if preferred) e.g.
+Here the two tabs are separated by four consecutive hashes: `####`, and the `titles` option gives the tab titles (these can be set globally if preferred) e.g.